AGN accretion and black hole growth across compact and extended galaxy evolution phases: Summary and Conclusions

 \item Even though the AGN fraction is higher in the cSF phase, the time that galaxies spend in this phase is relatively short, thus this is \emph{not} the phase where the bulk of black hole mass growth takes place for moderately massive galaxies ($\mstel\sim10^{10.5}\msun$) at $z<3$.

-\item For massive galaxies that quench at early cosmic epochs, substantial black hole growth can take place in the exQu phase, potentially fuelled by strong stellar winds from a recently quenched stellar population.
-This additional black hole growth \emph{after} star formation (and thus stellar mass growth) has ceased enables massive quiescent galaxies to assemble additional black hole mass and thus reach the observed \mbh--\mstel scaling relation at $z=0$ that is measured for massive, early-type galaxies.
+\item For massive galaxies that quench at early cosmic epochs, substantial black hole growth takes place in the exQu phase, where we measure high AGN fractions of $\sim$10--30\%.
+Such growth may be fuelled by strong stellar winds from a recently quenched stellar population.
+This additional black hole growth \emph{after} star formation (and thus stellar mass growth) has ceased enables massive quiescent galaxies to assemble substantial additional black hole mass, building the most massive black holes in the local Universe and creating the enhanced \mbh--\mstel scaling relation at $z=0$ that is measured for massive, early-type galaxies.

 \item In contrast, in the \emph{majority} of galaxies (that remain extended and star-forming throughout cosmic time), stellar and black hole growth proceed broadly in step, explaining why the \mbh-\mstel scaling relation for such (late-type) galaxies at $z=0$ is offset to lower \mbh at a given \mstel compared to the relation for early-type galaxies (which dominate samples of dynamic black hole mass measurements).